10 Reasons to Outsource to the Philippines

 8. The Philippine government continues to support the IT-BPM industry through its K-12 program.

 You may consider the ICT strand in the K-12 education system as a turning point for the youth.
 Once the Senior High School graduates leave school, those who were enrolled in the Information and Communications Technology (ICT) strand will have the technical and communication skills required for a job in a BPO or KPO company.
-They can be a call center agent, a web designer, a data encoder, a radio technician, a graphic designer, or a junior programmer.
+They can be call center agents, web designers, data encoders, radio technicians, graphic designers, or junior programmers.

 9. The government also provides fiscal incentives to registered enterprises that provide IT service activities.

-The Philippine Economic Zone Authority or PEZA considers the following IT Service activities as eligible for incentives:
+The Philippine Economic Zone Authority (PEZA) considers the following IT Service activities as eligible for incentives:

 - IT-enabled services such as business process outsourcing, call centers, data encoding, transcribing and processing, etc.;